DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 Replace the first step above with this one: `docker-compose build`

 ## Upgrading to DefectDojo Version 2.4.x.
+(Security Release)

+This releases fixes a High severity vulnerability for which the details will be disclosed on November 16th in [GHSA-fwg9-752c-qh8w](https://github.com/DefectDojo/django-DefectDojo/security/advisories/GHSA-fwg9-752c-qh8w)

 There is a breaking change in the API for importing and re-importings scans with SonarQube API and Cobalt.io API.
 The [scan configurations have been unified](https://github.com/DefectDojo/django-DefectDojo/pull/5289) and are set now with the attribute `api_scan_configuration`.